A Graph Neural Network for the Era of Large Atomistic Models: Results

 In contrast to previous works~\cite{shoghi2023molecules,zhang2024dpa2}, which employ separate fitting networks for each dataset during multi-task training, our method utilizes a unified dataset encoding scheme as defined in Eq.~\eqref{eq:atomic-energy}.
 This design ensures that the complexity of the model remains independent of the number of datasets.
 To evaluate the scalability and effectiveness of this approach, we conducted a comparative analysis using the OpenLAM-v1 dataset collection.
-We applied the same model architecture as DPA-3.1-3M, with a reduced number of training steps for demonstration purposes, and compared the unified dataset encoding method with the separate fitting strategy.
-Generalizability results on force field tasks from LAMBench indicate that the dataset encoding approach achieves comparable or superior performance across all domains, yielding a lower average error (0.28 vs. 0.29) while requiring significantly fewer model parameters (3.26M vs. 7.69M).
+We applied the same model architecture as DPA-3.1-3M, with a reduced number of training steps for demonstration purposes, and compared the unified dataset encoding method with the separate fitting strategy\recheck{, see Sec.~\ref{sec:sm:encoding} and Table~\ref{tab:sepshare} for details}.
+Generalizability results on force field prediction tasks indicate that the dataset encoding approach achieves comparable performance across all domains while requiring significantly fewer model parameters (3.26M compared to 7.69M) than separate fitting networks.
 These findings demonstrate the method's advantage as a scalable and efficient solution for LAM development amid increasing dataset diversity.